symi/trello-objects/README.md

 The node requirement for *trello-objects* is v4+ as the library takes advantage of generators for many of it's class methods.
 For that reason async methods should be called with `yield*` (see [API docs](https://github.com/symi/trello-objects/blob/master/API.md)).
 The class libraries are designed to be used via the classes static methods, as these abstract away Trello API calls.
 Direct instantiations of the classes is possible however all domain classes' constructors require the raw json returned from Trello's API.

+All Trello API calls are rate limited at the single token rate defined in [this article](http://help.trello.com/article/838-api-rate-limits).

 *Note: The library was created with the APIs to cover a personal project, so there maybe areas of the full Trello API which are not implemented.*